jneeee/dlog/Discovery.md

 ---
-title: "Dlog: A dream blog app"
+title: "Dreamlog: A Simple blog app"
-tagline: "A dream blog by Micros and Deta Base. made with python flask"
+tagline: "A Simple blog by Micros and Deta Base. made with python flask"
 theme_color: "#BDDDF3"
 git: "https://github.com/jneeee/dlog"
 homepage: "https://deta.space/discovery/@jneeee/dreamlog"
 ---

-## Dlog: dream blog app
+## dreamlog: a simple blog app

-A dream blog by Micros and Deta Base
+A blog by Micros and Deta Base

 - Install the app in https://deta.space/discovery